vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

     messages and legacy messages.
 Servers will send replies via either legacy messages or MBOs (using `zx_mbo_send_reply()`) depending on the request type.
-This work can be made easier using the "legacy reply mode" for CMHs described below.
+This work can be made easier using the "legacy reply mode" for CalleesRefs described below.

 *   Switch client code over to sending requests via MBOs instead of via legacy messages.
 Change `zx_channel_call()` to send requests